joealewine/blockchain-rhos/ibmblockchain_support.md

 ## Submitting support cases
 {: #blockchain-support-cases}

 For issues that are related to {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1, you can submit a support case from the [mysupport](https://www.ibm.com/support/pages/support-ibm-blockchain-platform-v210){: external} page.
-When you open a case you will need to select your product, {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1.

 If you need help with Hyperledger Fabric, or your applications, ensure you make use of the community resources above or engage [{{site.data.keyword.blockchainfull_notm}} Services](https://www.ibm.com/blockchain/services){: external}.